atomvm/AtomVM/doc/src/programmers-guide.md

     Args = ...
     Pid = spawn(?MODULE, run_some_code_with_args, [Args]),

-The `spawn_opt/2,4` functions can be be used to spawn a function with additional options that control the behavior of the spawned processs, e.g.,
+The `spawn_opt/2,4` functions can be be used to spawn a function with additional options that control the behavior of the spawned processes, e.g.,

     %% erlang
     Pid = spawn_opt(fun run_some_code/0, [{min_heap_size, 1342}]),